Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>How to test</dt>
       <dd>
-         Loop all resource paths in the OpenAPI Description and check that no resources paths end with a forward slash (<code>/</code>).
+         Analyse all resource paths in the OpenAPI Description to confirm no resource paths end with a forward slash (<code>/</code>).
       </dd>
    </dl>
 </div>